joergen7/devilfish-flotilla/dcs-vr.rst

 Setting up VR in DCS
 ====================

-In this short guide I explain how I get reasonable performance in DCS using a Meta Quest 2.
-The major difference between the flat screen and VR is that on the flat screen we balance looks and performance, whereas on VR we stake everything on performance.
+This short guide explains how to get reasonable performance in DCS using a Meta Quest 2.
+On the flat screen we balance looks and performance.
+In contrast, on VR we stake everything on performance.
 The reason is that in VR any stutter, no matter how small, causes nausea.
 The VR headset maxes out at a frame rate of 72 frames per second.
 A setup for VR is viable only if it delivers these 72 frames consistently.

 Quest Link
 ----------